Your AI Built Website Won't Go Live

 Work through HTTPS, secrets, authentication, and isolation first on any site with login or customer data.
 Then forms, payments, and domain.
 That's the order that prevents real damage.

 Building a mobile app instead?
-The same "demo vs production" gap applies there; see From vibe coded demo to production for app-specific hardening (not store signing; boundaries and tests before real users).
+The same "demo vs production" gap applies there; see From vibe coded demo to production for app-specific hardening (not store signing; frozen sections and automated checks before real users).

 When you want a ballpark and a clear plan: